FrostHyperion/My-Portfolio/readme.md

 ## Create a persona for one reader of your blog and answer the following questions.

 ### What is your reader’s name?

 Name of my reader is alex

 ### What demographic do they fall into?

 He belonges to Urban Population, Well educated and loves building applications.

 ### Where do they live?

 He lives in a big city somewhere in the world.

 ### What is their job/role?

 He is a Software Developer, Who is working from home right now.

 ### What do they enjoy for fun?

 He loves to spend quality time on reading books.

 ### Why do they read your blog?

 Because they have come across these. same problems and also the blogs are relatable.

-### Website Instructions:
+## Instructions:

+1. clone the reposatary
+2. `cd` into `My-Portfolio`
+3. now `cd` into `home` folder
+4. open `index.html` in browser.
+5. all done!
+From here you can navigate into the wbsite

 ## Please describe how/where to access or run your website: